Macrometacorp/docs/docs/apps/sole-factory.md

 ## Solution

 Experience the full potential of Macrometa's advanced full-stack capabilities with our innovative e-commerce demo.
-Discover a fully functional e-commerce website that offers personalized experiences to every visitor.
-Our cutting-edge technology tracks and analyzes visitor actions, enabling us to provide tailored recommendations based on their preferences.
-Furthermore, our e-commerce store boasts real-time stock updates and features a sophisticated search engine, ensuring a seamless and efficient shopping experience.
+This sample application is a fully functional e-commerce website that offers personalized experiences to every visitor.
+Using the Macrometa platform, it tracks and analyzes visitor actions to provide tailored recommendations based on their preferences.
+The e-commerce store has real-time stock updates and features a sophisticated search engine, ensuring a seamless and efficient shopping experience.

 ## Components